Born Again Pagan

 They often show up as guardians and guides in the paintings.
 Whether in everyday life or in ritual they both comfort and give power.
 They ground me in ceremony, anchoring me as I reach for the stars.
 This is what I look like in those moments being birthed into new worlds.

-Journal 9/26/00: A powerful connection made in a Dana massage yesterday – Energy in my head focusing in on my fractured skull bump.
-I’m suddenly back in the wing chair in Rose Valley – the little girl in shock.
+A powerful connection made in a Dana Zia* massage – Energy in my head focusing in on my fractured skull bump.
+Am suddenly back in that chair – the little girl in shock.
 Mother on the phone to the doctor.
-Granny (my great grandmother) poking at me.
+Granny (my great-grandmother) poking at me.
 Shiver.
 Realize it was Granny poking at me that brought me back – it was so tempting to check out entirely.
-Leave the stuffy 1950’s and stay in the stars of Orion that were so much lovelier.
+Leave the stuffy 1950’s and stay in the Orion (Pleiades?) that was so much lovelier.
 Coming back would sever that connection for a long time.
 Coming back meant taking care of Mother.
 Granny poked me to bring me back – to remind me of my promise to stay and care for Mom – a promise made previously to her at my birth when I almost backed out.
 I resented coming back.
 Was angry and the worst of it was I couldn’t talk about my experience.
 Had to file it away.
-Thought no one would listen.
-Or perhaps I tried and no one listened – “She’s babbling, Doctor.”
+[I'd learned] no one would listen.
+Or perhaps I tried and no one did – “She’s babbling, Doctor.”
 Too scary for Mother.

 Being in this place with Dana’s encouragement, I felt the chill of shock, the anger at my predicament.
 Suddenly, I thought of the book I am reading, Richard Bach’s Bridge Across Forever, where he influences his younger and older selves by dreaming back and forwards in time.
 Messages and signposts of encouragement.
 And perhaps even shifting the balance.
 What if….?
 So I imagined that I was not tongue-tied by conventions of the time and culture, but could, in fact, tell of my vision and journey.
 I had leapt into the tree ….
 I saw my connection with Gaia, my love for this place and my/our ability to shift the balance back to her worship and stewarding.
 I felt the connection with Mother Earth, wind, fire, water and spirit.
 And then I shot out of the outermost branches of the tree up into the stars and felt the cosmic connection with the sky spirits – out into the universe.
 I visited old homes of other realms.
 It makes me homesick now to think of it.